Pink fairy armadillo: Threats

 These armadillos do not do well in captivity.
 The survival rate is so low that many will die in transport from where they were captured to their new area of captivity.
 Armadillos that are put into captivity typically do not last longer than a few hours or at most eight days.
 Not a single specimen has survived more than four years.
 In spite of the high mortality rate associated with captivity, many are sold illegally on the black market, often as pets.

-These armadillos are very susceptible to climate changes as well; since they inhabit temperate and warm regions, cold temperatures could wipe out their population due to their low metabolism rate and their inability to store fat.
+Pink fairy armadillos are highly susceptible to changes in climate, habitat loss, farmland pesticide usage, and overhunting.
+Because they inhabit temperate and warm regions, cold temperatures could wipe out their populations due to their low metabolism rate and inability to store fat.

-Habitat loss is also a large issue for these species.
 As the number of acres converted to farmland increases, the armadillos' burrows not only get plowed over, but the land is no longer habitable for them.
-Lastly, the use of pesticides on farmlands is a huge concern because these pesticides adhere to ants, which are the armadillos' primary source of food.
-Ingestion of enough of these pesticide-infested ants it can be quite detrimental to their health.
-The overhunting of these animals has contributed to their endangerment.
+The use of pesticides on farmlands is highly concerning because these pesticides adhere to ants, the armadillos' primary source of food.
+Ingestion of enough of these pesticide-infested ants can be detrimental to their health.
+Overhunting is one factor that has definitely contributed to the animals' endangerment.
 Many people in the Americas continue to hunt armadillos for consumption, which is said to be similar to pork in texture and taste.

 Conservation efforts

-In 2006, the armadillo was placed in the near-threatened category on the IUCN Red List.
-In 2008 it was moved to the data deficient category due to the lack of scientific information on its population dynamics and natural history.
+In 2006, the armadillo was placed in the Near-Threatened category on the IUCN Red List.
+In 2008, it was moved to the Data Deficient category due to the lack of scientific information on its population dynamics and natural history.
 Field sightings were confirmed to be rare and less common than before, even though the pink fairy armadillo is already difficult to observe due to its nocturnal fossorial lifestyle.

 Researchers have found that the pink fairy armadillo is highly subject to stress, making the attempts to apply any conservation policies, including taking it out of its natural environment, extremely difficult and largely unsuccessful.
-Any modifications in its environment, external temperature, or diet are known to trigger stress response, which is considered to be a possible reason for the failure of captivity attempts.
+Any modifications in its environment, external temperature, or diet are known to trigger stress responses, which are considered to be a possible reason for the failure of captivity attempts.

 Many of the armadillos have died during the transportation process from their wild habitat, and many more have only survived several days in captivity.
-Overall, there are only three reports of captive maintenance of pink fairy armadillo that are considered successful – in 1970, 1985, and 2009, reporting individuals that lived in captivity for at least 30 months, 22 months, and 8 months respectively.
+Overall, there are only three reports of captive maintenance of the pink fairy armadillo that are considered successful – in 1970, 1985, and 2009, reporting individuals that lived in captivity for at least 30 months, 22 months, and 8 months, respectively.

 This armadillo species is found in several protected areas, including the Lihué Calel National Park.
 Both national and provincial legislation is in place specifically protecting the species.